-Figure 3.23 General morphology of the Cherry flowers and fruits
+Figure 3.23 General morphology of the cherry flowers and fruits

-Cherry silverberry is a native plant to China, Korea and Japan (Bienieket al., 2017).
+Cherry silverberry (see also Figure 3.23) is a native plant to China, Korea and Japan (Bieniek et al., 2017).
 Also, it is cultivated at many countries in small scale such as Australia, USA, North Africa and Europe (Belgium, France, and United Kingdom).
 The Cherry silverberry is not wide distributed in Africa and can be found in some countries in Africa and North Africa (PFAF, 2020).